Robin Hutson: Career

-Hutson was appointed Officer of the Order of the British Empire (OBE) in the 2022 New Year Honours for services to the hospitality industry and philanthropy.
+Hutson was appointed an Officer of the Order of the British Empire (OBE) in the 2022 New Year Honours for services to the hospitality industry and philanthropy.

 Personal life

 Hutson is married to Judy, a former occupational therapist, they have two sons, and live in Winchester, Hampshire.

-He enjoys fishing, wine and has completed many cross-continental motorcycle trips.
+He enjoys fishing and wine and has completed many cross-continental motorcycle trips.